-Here you’ll find some useful answers and advice about our products and ensuring you have the very best coffee experience.
+Here you’ll find some useful answers and coffee capsule troubleshooting advice about our products and ensuring you have the very best coffee experience.

-Meantime here is a summary from of common issues and solutions from Nespresso’s own website::
+In the meantime here is a summary of common issues and solutions from Nespresso’s own website::

 - The machine doesn’t switch on: check the power cord and fuses.